Ngunnawal

 Ngunnawal has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 23 projects likely impacting the region.
-Notable initiatives include Gold Creek Homestead Precinct, North Gungahlin Community Health Centre, Casey Emergency Services Station, and Casey Indoor Sports Facility.
-The following details projects expected to be most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 23 projects likely to impact the area.
+Notable ones include Gold Creek Homestead Precinct, North Gungahlin Health Centre, Casey Emergency Services Station, and Casey Indoor Sports Facility, as detailed below for their potential relevance.

 Professional plan users can use the search below to filter and access additional projects.